ietf-wg-cellar/ebml-specification/specification.markdown

 The starting `PathDelimiter` of the path corresponds to the root of the `EBML Document`.

-The `EBMLElementOccurence` part is interpreted as an ABNF Variable Repetition.
+The `EBMLElementOccurrence` part is interpreted as an ABNF Variable Repetition.
 The repetition amounts correspond to how many times the `EBML Element` can be found in its parent `Parent Element`.

-The `EBMLMinOccurence` represents the minimum number of occurrences of this `EBML Element` within its `Parent Element`.
+The `EBMLMinOccurrence` represents the minimum number of occurrences of this `EBML Element` within its `Parent Element`.
 Each instance of the `Parent Element` MUST contain at least this many instances of this `EBML Element`.
-If the `EBML Element` has an empty `EBMLParentPath` then `EBMLMinOccurence` refers to constaints on the occurrence of the `EBML Element` within the `EBML Document`.
-If `EBMLMinOccurence` is not present then that `EBML Element` is considered to have a `EBMLMinOccurence` value of 0.
-The semantic meaning of `EBMLMinOccurence` within an `EBML Schema` is considered analogous to the meaning of `minOccurs` within an `XML Schema`. `EBML Elements` with `EBMLMinOccurence` set to "1" that also have a `default` value (see [default](#default)) declared are not REQUIRED to be stored but are REQUIRED to be interpreted, see [Note on the Use of default attributes to define Mandatory EBML Elements](#note-on-the-use-of-default-attributes-to-define-mandatory-ebml-elements).
-An `EBML Element` defined with a `EBMLMinOccurence` value greater than zero is called a `Mandatory EBML Element`.
+If the `EBML Element` has an empty `EBMLParentPath` then `EBMLMinOccurrence` refers to constaints on the occurrence of the `EBML Element` within the `EBML Document`.
+If `EBMLMinOccurrence` is not present then that `EBML Element` is considered to have a `EBMLMinOccurrence` value of 0.
+The semantic meaning of `EBMLMinOccurrence` within an `EBML Schema` is considered analogous to the meaning of `minOccurs` within an `XML Schema`. `EBML Elements` with `EBMLMinOccurrence` set to "1" that also have a `default` value (see [default](#default)) declared are not REQUIRED to be stored but are REQUIRED to be interpreted, see [Note on the Use of default attributes to define Mandatory EBML Elements](#note-on-the-use-of-default-attributes-to-define-mandatory-ebml-elements).
+An `EBML Element` defined with a `EBMLMinOccurrence` value greater than zero is called a `Mandatory EBML Element`.

-The `EBMLMaxOccurence` represents the maximum number of occurrences of this `EBML Element` within its `Parent Element`.
+The `EBMLMaxOccurrence` represents the maximum number of occurrences of this `EBML Element` within its `Parent Element`.
 Each instance of the `Parent Element` MUST contain at most this many instances of this `EBML Element`.
-If the `EBML Element` has an empty `EBMLParentPath` then `EBMLMaxOccurence` refers to constaints on the occurrence of the `EBML Element` within the `EBML Document`.
-If `EBMLMaxOccurence` is not present then that `EBML Element` is considered to have an unbounded `EBMLMaxOccurence` value.
-The semantic meaning of `EBMLMaxOccurence` within an `EBML Schema path` is considered analogous to the meaning of `maxOccurs` within an `XML Schema`.
+If the `EBML Element` has an empty `EBMLParentPath` then `EBMLMaxOccurrence` refers to constaints on the occurrence of the `EBML Element` within the `EBML Document`.
+If `EBMLMaxOccurrence` is not present then that `EBML Element` is considered to have an unbounded `EBMLMaxOccurrence` value.
+The semantic meaning of `EBMLMaxOccurrence` within an `EBML Schema path` is considered analogous to the meaning of `maxOccurs` within an `XML Schema`.

-The `VariableParentOccurence` part is interpreted as an ABNF Variable Repetition.
+The `VariableParentOccurrence` part is interpreted as an ABNF Variable Repetition.
 The repetition amounts correspond to the amount of unspecified `Parent Element` levels there can be between the `EBMLFixedParent` and the actual `EBMLElementPath`.

 If the path contains a `EBMLPathAtomRecursive` part, the `EBML Element` can occur within itself recursively (see the [recursive attribute](#recursive)).